tokenika/tokenika.github.io/WarsawBlock.md

 ## ad 1.
 Our background

-* We have a strong background spanning from the manufacturing industry, real-estate, education and public agencies.
+* Our background is very wide - spanning from the manufacturing industry, real-estate, education and public agencies.
 We're strongly based in reality:
   * We run real businesses employing several hundreds of people.
   * One of us runs a real-estate association with over 8k members.
   * One of us, Krzysztof Piech, is a publicly known figure promoting the crypto industry in the mainstream media and state agenesis.